Sinking of the MS Estonia: Final voyage

-Estonia departed slightly behind schedule at 19:15 on 27 September and was expected in Stockholm the next morning at about 09:00.
+departed slightly behind schedule at 19:15 on 27 September and was expected in Stockholm the next morning at about 09:00.
 She was carrying 989 people: 803 passengers and 186 crew.

 Most of the passengers were Swedish, although some were of Estonian origin; most of the crew were Estonian.
 The ship was fully loaded, and was listing slightly to starboard because of poor cargo distribution.

 According to the final disaster report, the weather was rough, with a wind of 15 to 25 m/s, force 7–10 on the Beaufort scale and a significant wave height of 4 to 6 m compared with the highest measured significant wave height in the Baltic Sea of 7.7 m.
 Esa Mäkelä, the captain of Silja Europa who was appointed on-scene commander for the subsequent rescue effort, described the weather as "normally bad", or like a typical autumn storm in the Baltic Sea.
 According to modelled satellite data, gusts were in the excess of 85-100 km/h at 01:00 that night over the Baltic Sea, although the ship had not yet reached the areas with the heaviest gusts before its sinking.
 There was some rain and temperatures around 10 C. All scheduled passenger ferries were at sea, something not unusual for this weather in the Baltic Sea.
 The official report says that while the exact speed at the time of the accident is not known, Estonia had very regular voyage times, averaging 16 to 17 kn.
-The chief mate of the Viking Line cruiseferry Mariella tracked Estonias speed by radar at approximately 14.2 kn before the first signs of distress, while the Silja Europas officers estimated her speed at 14 to 15 kn at midnight.
+The chief mate of the Viking Line cruiseferry tracked Estonias speed by radar at approximately 14.2 kn before the first signs of distress, while the Silja Europas officers estimated her speed at 14 to 15 kn at midnight.

 Sinking

 The first sign of trouble aboard Estonia was when a metallic bang was heard, presumably caused by a heavy wave hitting the bow doors around 01:00, when the ship was on the outskirts of the Turku archipelago, but an inspection—limited to checking the indicator lights for the ramp and visor—showed no problems.
 Over the next 10 minutes, similar noises were reported by passengers and other crew.
 At about 01:15, the visor is believed to have separated and torn open the loading ramp behind it.
-The ship immediately took on a heavy starboard list (initially around 15 degrees, but by 01:30, the ship had rolled 60 degrees and by 01:50 the list was 90 degrees) as water flooded into the vehicle deck.
+The ship immediately took on a heavy starboard list (initially around 15 degrees, but by 01:30, the ship had rolled 60 degrees, and by 01:50, the list was 90 degrees) as water flooded into the vehicle deck.
+The new joint investigation by Estonian, Finnish and Swedish authorities in 2025 concluded that the separation of the visor and initial listing took place more likely right after 01:00.
 Estonia was turned to port and slowed before her four engines cut out completely.